jamessahunter/project-1/README.md

 ## Usage

+For the user story of I want to search for and review side-by-side my desired categories of movie information.

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: